cliosight/cliosight_templates/platform_overview.md

 Cliosight is a low-code platform that allows users to quickly add SQL databases through an intuitive interface.
-It enables the development of applications in a matter of minutes.
+It enables the development of applications in a matter of minutes with JSON and SQL.
 As we continue to evolve, we plan to expand our compatibility to include a wide range of cloud databases and data management systems.

 ## Building Apps
 With a bottom-up approach, developers can create highly scalable data applications.
 Each one is a collection of portable, secure and interconnected widgets that are often interweaved to provide detailed insights.
 They can also contain HTML/CSS for a website-like structure, very useful for creating interactive surveys.